 For more information on how to set up and apply management zones, and about the rules that define and limit the entities that can be accessed within a management zone, see Management zones.

 Management zone calculation is based on processes (process group instances).
-Management zones are calculated when a security problem is opened and every 15 minutes after that until the security problem is resolved.
-A management zone is affected by a security problem if a process (process group instance) of the management zone uses a software component that has the reported vulnerability.
+Management zones are calculated when a vulnerability is opened and every 15 minutes after that until the vulnerability is resolved.
+A management zone is affected by a vulnerability if a process (process group instance) of the management zone uses a software component that has the reported vulnerability.

-If you determine that a problem isn't serious and you want to filter it out from the list of security problems, you can mute (silence) it.
-Dynatrace analyzes muted problems periodically, but you can filter them out by
+If you determine that a vulnerability isn't serious and you want to filter it out from the list of vulnerability, you can mute (silence) it.
+Dynatrace analyzes muted vulnerabilities periodically, but you can filter them out by

 - Go to the details page of the vulnerability and select Mute problem in the upper-right corner.

-- Select a reason for muting the problem and, optionally, provide additional information.
+- Select a reason for muting the vulnerability and, optionally, provide additional information.

 - Select Save.